koonerts/algo/docs/algo-templates.md

       Add value to result list

-      // Advance pointer in the list that provided the min element Increment pointer for list at list index
+      // Advance pointer in the list that provided the min element Increment pointer FOR list at list index

       IF list at list index still has elements THEN Add (current element, list index) to heap